SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 #### Creating a template and hook method

 Now we can look at the methods `printOn:` of additions and multiplications.
 They are really similar: Just the operator is changing.
 Now we cannot simply copy one of the definitions because it will not work for the other.
-But what we can do is to apply the same design point that implemented for `printString` and `printOn:`: we can create a template and hooks that will be specialized in the subclasses.
+But what we can do is apply the same design point that was implemented for `printString` and `printOn:`: we can create a template and hooks that will be specialized in the subclasses.

 We will use the method `printOn:` as a template with a hook redefined in each subclass.